 Each country has to maintain a specialised spectrum management authority that fits best to the country's administrative structure and available resources.
 Generally, that authority should deal with all spectrum management issues, and be separated from institutions that create legislation.
-For national spectrum management activities that do not fall within the scope of this agency, for example the frequencies for defence purposes, it is necessary to establish an inter-departmental mechanism to co-ordinate activities at policy and operational levels.
+For spectrum management issues that do not fall within the scope of this agency, for example the frequencies for armed forces, it is necessary to set a negotiation/arbitration mechanism.

-The spectrum management authority has to co-ordinate its activities with the telecommunication authority in those cases where networks comprise (wired) telecommunication and radio components (e.g. wireless rural telephone networks).
-The telecommunication authority regulates the interface with the public telecommunication network and general telecommunication requirements, whereas the spectrum management authority regulates the wireless part of the system.
+The spectrum management authority has to co-ordinate its activities with telecommunication authority in the following areas: Networks comprising (wired) telecommunication and ratio components (e.g. wireless rural telephone networks).
+The telecommunication authority controls the interface with the public telecommunication network and general telecommunication requirements, whereas the spectrum management authority the wireless part of the system.